Trump's bipartisan push has Congress wondering what's next

 But in Trump’s public statements Thursday, he appeared energized and open to further cooperation with the opposition party.

-The House Democratic leader has urged Congress to swiftly act to pass legislation that would codify the status of immigrants in the U.S., many who arrived in the country as children, under the DACA executive order that the president ended earlier this week.
+Pelosi has urged Congress to act swiftly to pass legislation that would codify the status of immigrants in the U.S., many who arrived in the country as children, under the DACA executive order that the president ended this week.
 The administration has said the program will be revoked after six months and pushed the issue to Congress to solve.
 In the meantime, there remains uncertainty about even the immediate future of the Dreamers — those participating in the program.

 And during his conversation with Schumer, Trump expressed that he was thrilled with the positive news coverage the debt limit deal had received, a senior Democratic aide told NBC News.